Guide

 (a:Person {email: 'you@company.com'})-[:EMAILED*]-(b:Person {email: 'target@acme.com'})

-RETURN path;
+) RETURN path;

 MATCH (p:Person)

-WITH p, size([(p)-[:EMAILED]-() | 1]) as connections
+WITH p, size([(p)-[:EMAILED]-() | 1]) AS connections

-ORDER BY connections DESC LIMIT 10;
+RETURN p.email, p.name, connections ORDER BY connections DESC LIMIT 10;

-// Company-to-company communication volume
+// Company-to-company volume

 MATCH (a:Person)-[e:EMAILED]->(b:Person)